APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots: Background and Related Work

 Recently, a line of research has explored bridging imitation and reinforcement learning through structured guidance.
-For instance~\cite{10752370,Smith2023LearningAA} adopt two-stage pipelines, where policies are first trained through imitation learning and subsequently fine-tuned via reinforcement learning.
-Kang et al.~\cite{kang2025learning} distilled demonstration trajectories into compact latent encodings refined through residual learning, while Zhang et al.~\cite{zhang2025motion} pre-train a DeepMimic policy and fine-tune it with a higher-level controller to adapt to novel terrains.
-Other works similarly are initialized from imitation objectives before fine-tuning for downstream tasks~\cite{truong2025beyondmimic, kalaria2025dreamcontrol, weng2025hdmilearninginteractivehumanoid}, yet they often rely on distinct training phases or persistent access to demonstrations during deployment.
+For instance,~\cite{10752370,Smith2023LearningAA} adopt two-stage pipelines, in which policies are first trained through imitation learning and subsequently fine-tuned via reinforcement learning.
+Kang et al.~\cite{kang2025learning} distilled demonstration trajectories into compact latent encodings refined through residual learning, while other hierarchical pipelines similarly pre-train motion priors via reward-based tracking and then learn task adaptation policies for rough terrain and navigation~\cite{zhang2025motion}.
+Other works are similarly initialized from imitation objectives before fine-tuning for downstream tasks~\cite{truong2025beyondmimic, kalaria2025dreamcontrol, weng2025hdmilearninginteractivehumanoid}, yet they often rely on distinct training phases or persistent access to demonstrations (or reference-generating mechanisms) during deployment.
 Our approach, APEX, follows this direction of transitioning from imitation to RL but achieves it in a single, end-to-end training stage.
-Further, this design preserves the simplicity and stability of reward-based tracking while removing deployment-time dependence on reference data and reducing tuning effort.
+Further, it removes deployment-time dependence on reference data and reduces tuning effort.